rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 ### Sanitizing the build environment

-With a rough idea of the types of hardware and features that our new kernel needs to support, we can begin the actual configuration.
+We can begin the actual configuration with a rough idea of the types of hardware and features that our new kernel needs to support.
 But first, some background information.

 The Linux kernel source tree contains several files named Makefile (a makefile is simply a text file with directives and it also describes the relationships among the files in a program).